Rise to Success: Career Highlights of Bo Bichette

 From career breakthroughs to professional milestones, explore how Bo Bichette made an impact.

-Bo Bichette is a Brazilian-American professional baseball shortstop currently playing for the Toronto Blue Jays in MLB.
-He debuted in MLB in 2019 and has become a prominent player, earning two MLB All-Star selections.
-Notably, he has twice led the American League in hits, demonstrating his offensive prowess.
-His father, Dante Bichette, was also a Major League Baseball player.
+Bo Bichette is a professional baseball infielder currently playing for the New York Mets.
+Drafted by the Toronto Blue Jays in 2016, he debuted in MLB with them in 2019.
+Bichette is a two-time MLB All-Star and has twice led the American League in hits, showcasing his offensive prowess.
+He is the son of former MLB player Dante Bichette.

-In 2016, Bo Bichette represented Brazil in the World Baseball Classic Qualifiers.
+In 2016, Bichette represented Brazil in the World Baseball Classic Qualifiers, alongside his brother Dante Bichette Jr.

-In 2016, the Toronto Blue Jays selected Bo Bichette in the second round of the Major League Baseball draft.
-He signed for a $1.1 million bonus on June 17.
+In 2016, Bo Bichette was selected by the Toronto Blue Jays in the second round of the MLB draft.

-In 2017, Bo Bichette represented Brazil at the World Baseball Classic – Qualifier 4.
+In 2017, During the offseason, Bichette represented Brazil at the World Baseball Classic – Qualifier 4.

-2018: Played for the New Hampshire Fisher Cats
+2018: Double-A Season with New Hampshire Fisher Cats

-In 2018, Bo Bichette played for the Double-A New Hampshire Fisher Cats.
+In 2018, Bichette played for the Double-A New Hampshire Fisher Cats, batting .286 with notable league-leading statistics.

-On July 29, 2019, the Blue Jays selected Bo Bichette's contract and promoted him to the major leagues.
-He recorded his first major league hit against Brad Keller of the Kansas City Royals.
+On July 29, 2019, Bichette was promoted to the major leagues by the Blue Jays and recorded his first major league hit against Brad Keller of the Kansas City Royals.

 2019: MLB Debut

-In 2019, Bo Bichette made his Major League Baseball (MLB) debut.
+In 2019, Bo Bichette made his MLB debut with the Toronto Blue Jays.

 2020: 2020 Season with the Blue Jays

-During the COVID-shortened 2020 season, Bo Bichette batted .301 with five home runs and 23 RBIs in 29 games for the Toronto Blue Jays.
+During the Covid-shortened 2020 season, Bichette batted .301 with five home runs and 23 RBIs in 29 games with the Jays.

 September 5, 2022: 3-Home Run Game

-On September 5, 2022, Bo Bichette had a 3-home run game against the Baltimore Orioles, making history with teammate Vladimir Guerrero Jr. as the first pair of teammates to have a 3-home run game in the same season.
+On September 5, 2022, Bichette had a 3-home run game against the Baltimore Orioles, making history with teammate Vladimir Guerrero Jr. as the first pair of teammates to have a 3-home run game in the same season, both having fathers who played in MLB.

 April 14, 2023: 500th Career Hit

-In May 2025, Bo Bichette committed to rejoin the Brazil national team for the 2026 World Baseball Classic main tournament.
+In May 2025, Bichette committed to the Brazil team for the 2026 World Baseball Classic.

 May 31, 2025: 100th Career Home Run

-On May 31, 2025, Bo Bichette recorded his 100th career home run against the Athletics, becoming the first Blue Jay shortstop to reach the milestone in franchise history.
+On May 31, 2025, Bichette recorded his 100th home run of his career against the Athletics.